c3d/xl/doc/XL-2-evaluation.md

 The execution then resumes by executing the definition, in that case `2 * pi * Radius`, in the local context.
-The result of that execution replaces the original statement, and then execution resumes.
+The result of that execution replaces the original statement.

+The process can then resume with the next statement, `circumference 2.5`.
+The result of evaluating the whole program will be the result of that last statement.

 ### Expression evaluation

+Executing the implementation for `circumference Radius:real` involves the evaluation of expression `2 * pi * Radius`.
+This follows almost exactly the same process as for `circumference 5.3`, with the difference that now the same process needs to be repeated multiple time.

-If we apply this process again with `2 * pi * Radius`, assuming the operator declarations in the [standard library](../src/builtins.xl), we will find a declaration for `X:real * Y:real as real` as well as a declaratoin for `X:integer * Y:integer`.
-There is nothing that directly matches `X * Y * Z`.
+If we apply the evaluation process with `2 * pi * Radius`, assuming the operator declarations in the [standard library](../src/builtins.xl), we will find a declaration for `X:real * Y:real as real` as well as a declaratoin for `X:integer * Y:integer`.
+There is nothing that directly matches something like `X * Y * Z`.

 The `*` operator is left-associative, so `2 * pi * Radius` parses as
 `(2 * pi) * Radius`.
 In order to check which of the `X * Y` candidates